jtsage/theater-time-osc/README.md

 ## OSC Output - Switches

 All switches are sent when configured on.
-They arrive in the following format:
+They arrive in the following format for toggles:

 `/theaterTime/toggle/## [string:arg1] [string:arg2]`

 - Argument 1: onText if switch is on, empty otherwise
 - Argument 2: offText if switch is off, empty otherwise

+They arrive in the following format for switches:

+`/theaterTime/switch/## [string:arg1]`

+- Argument 1: onText if switch is on, offText if switch is off

 ## OSC Output - Timers